PrafullaKumarSahu/googlecodejam-cli/README.md

 ## Disclaimer

 Please note that this client is not provided by Google.
 Any responsability is declined if a bug occurs when you are using it in a real contest condition.
-This API is fully working in a practice context, but has never been tested in a real contest.

 ## Usage